Carlos Santana Preview, Player Props: Brewers vs. Twins

-The Milwaukee Brewers, including Carlos Santana and his .512 slugging percentage over his past 10 games, take on starter Bailey Ober and the Minnesota Twins at American Family Field, Tuesday at 8:10 PM ET.
+Carlos Santana -- with an on-base percentage of .239 in his past 10 games, 63 points lower than his season-long percentage -- will be in action for the Milwaukee Brewers versus the Minnesota Twins, with Kenta Maeda on the mound, on August 23 at 2:10 PM ET.

-He had a one-hit performance in his last game (1-for-5) against the Rangers.
+He had a one-hit performance in his last game (1-for-4) against the Twins.

 Carlos Santana Game Info & Props vs. the Twins